-Fontanella Family Winery is located in the rolling hills of the southern part of the Mt.
+Fontanella Family Winery is located among the rolling hills of the southern part of the Mt.
 Veeder appellation almost on the AVA dividing line between Mt.
 Veeder and Carneros.
-This location is west of the town of Napa, located about 5 miles from Highway 29.
+Their property is west of the town of Napa, located about 5 miles from Highway 29.
 Jeff Fontanella is the winemaker; he originally studied Bio Chemistry at the University of California at Davis but enrolled in the college’s wine making program after he became interested in viticulture and enology.
-After graduating he worked for several premium Napa Valley based wineries including his first harvest at Opus One in 1998 and Saddleback Cellars.
-Jeff is a busy guy and as of the time of this review, besides his own winery he is also the consulting winemaker for a number of other premium Napa producers.
+After graduating he worked for several premium Napa Valley based wineries including his first harvest at Opus One in 1998 and later at Saddleback Cellars.
+Jeff is a busy guy and as of the time of this review, besides his own winery he is also the consulting winemaker for a number of other premium Napa Valley based producers.

 Fontanella Family Winery is located at an elevation of about 750 feet and is somewhat sheltered from the cooling San Pablo Bay breezes that blow across the Carneros District slightly south of the winery.
 The rolling hills that surround the winery are the southernmost extension of the Mayacamas mountains (that form the north south spine of the west side of the Napa Valley) before ending in the low lands of the Carneros District.